pasws18/documentation/setupguide/setupguide.md

 #### Extract and configure the mobileapp

-1. Extract the `mobileapp.zip`, which can be found inside the same folder as this setup guide, into a new directory named `pastub2019mobileapp`.
-Run all following commands inside the `pastub2019mobileapp` directory.
+1. Extract the `mobileapp.zip`, which can be found inside the same folder as this setup guide.
+Run all following commands inside the extracted directory.

-2. Open the file `pastub2019mobileapp/src/lib/config.json` and add the IP you obtained from docker-machine ip pastub2019.
+2. Open the file `src/lib/config.json` inside the extracted folder and add the IP you obtained from docker-machine ip pastub2019.
 Don't add a prefix like *http* in front of the IP and don't add a suffix like a port to the IP.

     ```js